Learning Polish as a Native English Speaker

 Over time, and with some practice and experience, you can start to differentiate between, say, “ś” and “sz”.
 But that’s only after some time and effort.
 It’s just a very different scheme of producing sounds than we’re used to in most Western languages.

-The grammar, compared to English, is also very difficult.
+Polish grammar, compared to English, is also very difficult.
 Polish uses a case system, for example.
 In English you can say “on the box” or “under the box” or “in the box” and the word box stays the same – once you learn the word box you can relax, you know it.
 In Polish, as in other Slavic languages, the word for box changes with the way it’s used.
-Additionally, you have to worry over modifiers and gender that changes the words further.
-Compared to English, Polish is an incredibly complicated and frustrating language to learn.
+Additionally, you have to worry over modifiers and gender that change the words further.
+Compared to English, Polish is an incredibly complicated and frustrating language to learn or translate to if you're a beginner.

 Word order is also usually different, with the organisation of thought almost reversed from English, so that the stuff you put at the beginning of an English sentence usually ends up at the end of a Polish sentence, and vice versa.
 Keeping all of this straight is nearly impossible once you’ve been trained in English.
 Of course you can learn Polish.
 I’m just saying that it will be one of the more difficult languages you can choose to learn.